thisisagile/easy/README.md

 Straightforward, smart library for building domain-driven microservice architectures, implementing a simple evolutionary architecture.
 This library is distilled from projects where the teams I've worked with built platforms based on a simple, common architecture where each service centers around a small part of the platform domain.

-This library will include best and foremost simple practices to support building microservices, based on the following software architecture and patterns:
+This framework will include best and foremost simple practices to support building microservices, based on the following software architecture and patterns:

 # Architecture
 Microservices built with easy have a four layered architecture: services, process, domain, data.
 Each of the layers serves a single purpose and follows clear patterns and communications: